awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs.md

 ## Set Up Advanced Permissions Options for Stack Set Operations<a name="stacksets-prereqs-advanced-perms"></a>

-If you require finer\-grained control over the stack sets that users and groups are creating through a single adminstrator account, you can use IAM roles to specify:
+If you require finer\-grained control over the stack sets that users and groups are creating through a single administrator account, you can use IAM roles to specify:
 + Which users and groups can perform stack set operations in which target accounts\.
 + Which resources users and groups can include in their stack sets\.
 + Which stack set operations specific users and groups can perform\.